bihealth/sodar-server/docs_manual/source/app_samplesheets_browse.rst

 Navigation and Operations
     This section contains a navigation menu for switching between studies and the sample sheet overview.
-The *Sheet Operations* dropdown lists actions to be performed depending on the user's role in the project.
+The :guilabel:`Sheet Operations` dropdown lists actions to be performed depending on the user's role in the project.
     Temporary status messages for e.g. editing are also displayed here.
 Study Title
     The study title is displayed here.
 To the right hand side you will find a badge listing iRODS file statistics for the study.
 The rightmost buttons